Meet the Team

 Surojit Sarkar, PhD

-Dr. Surojit Sarkar is a principal investigator at the Ben Towne Center for Childhood Cancer Research.
+Dr. Surojit Sarkar is a principal investigator at the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 He is pursuing ways to help the immune system remember cancer and attack it if it relapses – whether that’s months or decades after a child goes into remission.

 Read about the Sarkar Lab.